It’s easy to get carried away when it comes to eating samosas and similar crunchy snacks.

 - Line a baking tray with baking or parchment paper.

-- Heat the samosas at the same temperature for about 5 to 8 minutes, depending on the side of the snacks.
+- Heat the samosas at the same temperature for about 5-10 minutes, depending on the side of the snacks.

-- Be sure to flip the samosas over to evenly distribute the heat.
+- Make sure to flip the samosas over to evenly distribute the heat.

-How To Reheat Samosas in Pan on Stove
+How To Reheat Samosas in Pan on Stovetop?

 For most people who want to reheat samosas while maintaining the crispy coating of the pastry, the main concern when reheating is that the samosas will become mushy.